khongtrunght/lgtm/docs/GUIDE.md

-A profile entry is locked to the commit it was installed from, and `add` will not install over itself, so repeating the install line leaves the old entry exactly where it was — `--refresh` re-checks where the `github:` ref points, not where your entry is pinned. `upgrade` re-resolves the URL the entry was added with and re-locks it.
-If your Nix named the entry something other than `lgtm`, `nix profile list` shows the name alongside the locked commit and the store path, which is also the quickest way to confirm that a stale entry — and not the release — is why `lgtm -v` still prints the old number.
+A profile entry is locked to the commit it was installed from, and `add` will not install over itself, so repeating the install line leaves the old entry exactly where it was. `--refresh` re-checks where the `github:` ref points, not where your entry is pinned. `upgrade` re-resolves the URL the entry was added with and re-locks it.
+If your Nix named the entry something other than `lgtm`, `nix profile list` shows the name alongside the locked commit and the store path, which is also the quickest way to confirm that a stale entry, and not the release, is why `lgtm -v` still prints the old number.
 `nix profile remove lgtm` followed by the `add` line above does the same thing in two steps and always works.